MHRA/products/medicines/web/src/copy/medicine-levels-in-pregnancy-homepage.md

 ## Medicine information

-Search for information about medicines including patient information leaflets (PILs), details on how the medicine can be used (SmPCs) and scientific reports (PARs).
+Search for information about medicines including patient information leaflets (PILs), details on how the medicine can be used (SPCs) and scientific reports (PARs).

 [Go to Products website to find information on medicines](/)